The Northern Islands

 But Klaksvík has more on its plate than fish.
 The cultural scene is vibrant and the town plays host to several large and diverse cultural events throughout the year.
 The traditional festival Norðoyastevna offers sporting competitions, concerts and exhibitions.
 The Summarfestivalur is the largest music festival in the Faroes.
 Year after year, a parade of hits is heard from its stages, to which everyone is invited to sing along.
 The Sailor’s Day was founded to celebrate Faroese sailors.
 It is a true town feast and all events are free of charge.
 Everyone is invited to a free breakfast and to participate in or watch the many peculiar competitions that relate to the fishing industry in one way or another.

-On the northernmost point of Kalsoy, called Kallurin, you can visit a charming old lighthouse.
-It is an easy walk and the magnificent view stretches all the way to the horizon.
+On the northernmost point of Kalsoy, called Kallurin, you can visit a charming old lighthouse, where the magnificent view stretches all the way to the horizon.
+Please contact Visit Norðoy before venturing out on this hike, as they can guide you how to do the walk in accordance to the activities on the farm connected to the land.

 One of the most popular trips in the Northern Isles is to sail from Hvannasund to the easternmost islands, Svínoy and Fugloy.
 The ferryboat Ritan follows the old postal route.
 On the trip you will experience exuberant birdlife while sailing close to the islands that rise perpendicularly from the rocking sea.